mickeytheq/ZoopDocs/docs/tts/TtsExport.md

 ### Image export

-After selecting the Zoop options you will be asked to select the options for the [ImageExport](../shared/ExportImageOptions.md)
+After selecting the Zoop options you will be asked to select the options for the [Image Export](../shared/ExportImageOptions.md)

 ### Output